learn-thrive-group

 The faculty strongly recommends that applicants come to campus for a live audition.
 Recorded auditions are submitted in your music application.
 Refer to the audition recordings and portfolios section below for recorded audition guidelines.
 For those submitting recorded auditions, you should record:

-• one 3-octave major scale with arpeggio
+• one 3-octave major scale with arpeggio, slurring 3 or more notes per bow

-• one 3-octave minor scale with arpeggio
+• one 3-octave minor scale with arpeggio, slurring 3 or more notes per bow

 • and 2 pieces from the standard viola repertoire demonstrating contrasting styles and tempos.

 Piano accompaniment is not required.
 Recordings should be in one take, unedited, and not exceed 15 minutes total.
-Recordings must have been recorded within the last several months (no earlier than September 2023 for fall admission).
+Recordings must have been recorded within the last several months (no earlier than September 2024 for fall admission).

 Virtual interview: The recorded audition will be followed by a virtual interview with the faculty on the virtual experience day.
 Please be prepared to ask questions and answer interview questions such as: